 Moreover, according to the Refugee Law, residence permits for both refuges and subsidiary protection beneficiaries provide the right to remain only in the areas under the control of the Republic of Cyprus (RoC), therefore excluding beneficiaries from the right to remain or even visit areas in the north of the island that are not under the control of the RoC.[7]

-From the submission of the application to issue a residence permit another 4-5 months will elapse until the permit is issued.
+In 2023, 4-5 months were required from the submission of the application to issuance of the residence permit.
+In 2024, the processing time was 3-4 months.
 During this period, and as a result of advocacy interventions from NGOs and UNHCR, the receipt that is given when the application for the permit is submitted is accepted to access certain rights, such as State assistance via the Guaranteed Minimum Income scheme.
-However, there are rights that cannot be accessed or are problematic to access such as access to the health system, social schemes for persons with disabilities and opening of bank accounts.
+However, there are rights that cannot be accessed or are problematic to access such as access to the health system, social schemes for persons with disabilities and delays might arise in opening bank accounts.
 Access to a bank account also impacts employment as employers request a bank account to transfer salaries and may refuse to hire or proceed to terminate employment.
-Furthermore, employers are often reluctant to hire or maintain employment of a beneficiary of protection whose residence permit is not valid in fear that they may be employing someone without legal status.
+Furthermore, employers are often reluctant to hire or maintain employment of an BIP whose residence permit is not valid in fear that they may be employing someone without legal status.
+These issues remained throughout 2024.

-Regarding family members, up to 2019 the CRMD issued residence permits for family members of recognised refugees and beneficiaries of subsidiary protection that did not exist prior to the entry of the refugee into Cyprus; the permits referred to a ‘spouse or child of a refugee.
+Regarding family members, up to 2019 the CRMD issued residence permits for family members of recognised refugees and beneficiaries of subsidiary protection that did not exist prior to the entry of the refugee into Cyprus; the permits referred to a ‘spouse or child of a refugee’.
 In 2019, the CRMD ceased this practice with the justification that it did not have a legal basis and was merely a practice.
-Until 2023 the CRMD had not provided an effective alternative status or residence permit leaving persons who have been living for many years in the country without status, residence permit, access to rights, and in many cases leading to loss of employment and the main income of the family.[10]
-The Ombudsman,[11] in a report on the issue, and the Commissioner for Rights of the Child,[12] in response to complaints submitted, have both identified it as a gap in the law that violates the principle of family unity, calling on legislative amendments and for the administration to take steps to identify an interim solution.
+Until 2023 the CRMD had not provided an effective alternative status or residence permit leaving persons who have been living for many years in the country without status, residence permit, access to rights, and in many cases leading to loss of employment and the main income of the family.[12]
+The Commissioner for Children’s Rights in 2019 and again in 2020,in response to complaints submitted,[13] identified it as a gap in the law that violates the principle of family unity, calling on legislative amendments and for the administration to take steps to identify an interim solution.
+In 2022, the Ombudsman,[14] in a report on the issue, reached the same conclusion calling for legislative amendments.
 To date no legislative amendments have taken place.
+In early 2025, the Commissioner for Child’s Rights once again called on the responsible ministry which is now the Deputy Ministry for Migration and International Protection to take immediate action to resolve the issue.[15]

-From 2020 and continuing in 2022 and 2023, the Asylum Service has set up a procedure by which they assess the protection needs of family members.
+From 2020 onwards and continuing in 2024, the Asylum Service has set up a procedure by which they assess the protection needs of family members.
 If it is decided that there are protection needs, a decision is issued granting international protection which includes the names of the family members.
 However, in practice such decisions have been issued mainly for minor children of beneficiaries of protection and not for spouses or adult children, leaving them without status, and access to rights.

 In 2023, the CRMD in order to address the issue, initiated a practice by which they grant humanitarian status to the spouse and/or parent of BIP.
-The “special residence permit” is valid for 12 months, granting the right to remain, access to health under the same conditions as an asylum seeker and access to the labour market but subject to the authorisation of the Labour Department.[13]
-Furthermore, the residence permit will be issued only once and before the expiration of the 12 months, the applicant has to apply for a residence permit for employment reasons, which requires a specific employer to support the application.[14]
+The “special residence permit” is valid for 12 months, granting the right to remain, access to health under the same conditions as an asylum applicant and access to the labour market but subject to the authorisation of the Labour Department.[16]
+Furthermore, the residence permit will be issued only once and before the expiration of the 12 months, the applicant has to apply for a residence permit for employment reasons, which requires a specific employer to support the application.[17]
+Since the introduction of the practice and throughout 2024, very few such decisions have been issued and as a result many spouses/parents of BIP are left undocumented with no access to rights.
+Furthermore, in 2024, cases of male spouses/parents were recorded that were arrested and placed in detention.
+In such cases, the spouses were released from detention with the intervention of NGO or a lawyer but even when released they were not provided with a status.
+In certain cases, the parent in detention was requested to undergo a DNA test, the cost of which they had to cover, to prove that they are the biological parent of the BIP even though they were registered on the birth certificate and there was no evident reason to question this.[18]

 [1] Article 18A Refugee Law.